Valent Legal – Truck Accident Lawyers

 - Lacerations.
 Lacerations caused by shattered glass or jagged metal can be extremely serious and frequently occur in truck accidents.

 - Spinal injuries and paralysis.
 The trauma endured during a truck accident can cause a victim’s spinal cord to stretch or be severed.
 This type of spinal injury can cause permanent paralysis.

 - Wrongful death.
 Truck accidents are more likely to cause fatalities than other types of accidents on the road.

-How Our Truck Accident Lawyers in Halifax Can Help
+How Our Semi-Truck Accident Lawyers in Halifax, NS Can Help

 Truck accidents differ from car accidents in a number of important ways that make them much more legally complex.
 This is why it is critical that anyone who has been seriously injured in a truck accident retains the services of an experienced truck accident lawyer immediately.

 At Valent Legal, our lawyers handle many truck accident injury cases.
 We know what it takes to secure full compensation for accident victims.

 When a truck accident victim reaches out to us, we first review their case during a free initial consultation.
 During this meeting, we listen to the story of what happened, discuss legal options with the clients, and give advice about the best legal course of action.

 If the client decides to retain our services, our legal team gets the right to work gathering evidence and building a case.
 We will negotiate with the at-fault party or parties, as well as their insurance providers, and advocate for our client’s best interests.
 If a favorable settlement cannot be reached outside the courtroom, then we will put our firm’s extensive litigation experience to work in front of a judge.

-Talk to Our Halifax Truck Accident Lawyers Today
+Talk a Nova Scotia Truck Accident Lawyer Today

 Interested in filing a truck accident claim, but unsure if you have a case?
 The knowledgeable Nova Scotia truck accident lawyers at Valent Legal would be happy to review your claim and discuss the most beneficial course of action given your unique circumstances.